civican/legisinfo/44-1/bills/C-13/bill_text.md

 Paragraph 2(b) of the Act is replaced by the following:

-support the development of English and French linguistic minority communities in order to protect them **while taking into account the fact that they have different needs**;
+support the development of English and French linguistic minority communities in order to protect them while taking into account the fact that they have different needs;

-advance the equality of status and use of the English and French languages within Canadian society, taking into account that French is in a minority situation in Canada and North America due to the predominant use of English **and that the goal of the `Charter of the French Language` is to protect, strengthen and promote that language**;
+advance the equality of status and use of the English and French languages within Canadian society, taking into account the fact that French is in a minority situation in Canada and North America due to the predominant use of English and that there is a diversity of provincial and territorial language regimes that contribute to the advancement, including Quebec's `Charter of the French language`, which provides that French is the official language of Quebec;

-ensure the existence of a majority-French society in a Quebec where the future of French is assured; and
+advance the existence of a majority-French society in a Quebec where the future of French is assured; and

 ### Section 4